Photo after M. Tonkova

 2nd/3rd century [read more]

-Earrings and ring with pendants and inserts (gold, garnet, paste),
+Earrings with pendants and a finger ring (gold, garnet, paste),

 presumably the first centuries CE